Salty water on Mars could have enough oxygen to support life

 Mars continues to slowly give up its secrets.

-Briny water just below the Martian surface has the potential to hold enough oxygen molecules to support life, a new study reports.
+If briny water exists just below the Martian surface, it has the potential to hold enough oxygen molecules to support life, a new study reports.

 The theoretical life might be simple animals like sponges, or perhaps tiny oxygen-breathing microbes.